Applying to the School of Music

 The School of Music accepts music coursework from accredited institutions; however, music theory, aural, and keyboard skills may be assessed by a placement diagnostic to determine appropriate placement.
 The applied faculty will determine the level of study on the instrument or voice.

 Yes!
 Participation in any School of Music ensemble is open to ALL students, regardless of your major.
 Some ensembles may require separate auditions, check with the ensemble Director(s) to determine if an audition is required.

 Auditions and Assessments

 To receive an audition, you must apply to the School of Music first.
-In the application, you will be able to select your preferred audition date and format, upload your repertoire list, audition video links, and portfolio materials if applicable.
+In the application, you will be able to select your preferred audition date and format, upload your audition video links, and portfolio materials if applicable.

 All Music Majors, including Music Industry, are required to apply to the School of Music.
 However, an audition is not required for Music Business or Recording Technology.